 The Early Years

-aving visited the excellent Teletext Then and Now site created by Darren Meldrum and Mike Brown, I remembered that I had some off-screen shots of early teletext reception, so I dug them out and made up this page of reminiscences around them.
+AVING VISITED the excellent Teletext Museum site (formerly Teletext Then and Now) created by Darren Meldrum and Mike Brown, I remembered that I had some off-screen shots of early teletext reception, so I dug them out and made up this page of reminiscences around them.
 Later I came across a pile of long-forgotten indexes, press releases and other items that I'd received from BBC and IBA Engineering Information in the seventies.
 I parcelled them all up and sent them off to Mike, who has incorporated some of them into his site.

 Long distance television reception was a hobby of mine from the sixties, and when teletext arrived on the continent I was keen to try to receive it.
 My first success was a Nederland 2 test transmission.